Leonard Starr: Early life

-Born October 28, 1925, in New York City, Starr graduated from Manhattan's High School of Music and Art and then studied at Pratt Institute.
+Born in 1925 in New York City, Starr graduated from Manhattan's High School of Music and Art and then studied at Pratt Institute.

 Career

-While attending Pratt during 1942–43, Starr worked for the Harry "A" Chesler and the Funnies, Inc. studios, contributing to the early comic book features produced at these studios.
-For Funnies, Inc., he began as a background artist, eventually inking Bob Oksner's pencils.
+While attending Pratt during between 1942 and 1943, Starr worked for the Harry "A" Chesler and the Funnies, Inc. studios, contributing to the early comic-book features produced at these studios.
+For Funnies, he began as a background artist, eventually inking Bob Oksner's pencils.
 He graduated to drawing for early Timely/Marvel Comics titles, including the Human Torch and the Sub-Mariner.

 Throughout the 1940s, Starr worked for a plethora of publishers of both comic books and pulps, including Better Publications, Consolidated Book, Croyden Publications, E. R. Ross Publishing, Fawcett Comics (doing Don Winslow of the Navy, 1944–46), Hillman Periodicals and M. C. Combs.
 He worked with Joe Simon and Jack Kirby on their earlier romance comics titles, in particular the Crestwood/Prize title Young Romance.

-In the late 1940s, he drew for EC Comics, including War Against Crime, before working both as an advertising artist and producing a large amount of work for both the American Comics Group and DC Comics titles during the early to mid-1950s.
+In the late 1940s, he drew for EC Comics, including War Against Crime, before working both as an advertising artist and producing a large amount of work for both the American Comics Group (ACG) and DC Comics titles during the early to mid-1950s.
 His DC work spanned a large number of covers, and work on titles as diverse as Doctor 13, House of Mystery, Gang Busters, Pow-Wow Smith, Indian Lawman and Star-Spangled War Stories, mainly prior to 1957.
 For ACG, he worked on Adventures into the Unknown, Operation Peril and Soldiers of Fortune among other titles.
-In 1955–56, he moved from comic books to comic strips with uncredited work on King Features' Flash Gordon.
+Between 1955 and 1956, he moved from comic books to comic strips with uncredited work on King Features' Flash Gordon.

 Mary Perkins, On Stage

-In 1957, Starr created the comic strip On Stage, later titled Mary Perkins, On Stage for the Chicago-Tribune-New York News Syndicate.
+In 1957, Starr created the comic strip On Stage, later titled Mary Perkins, On Stage, for the Chicago-Tribune-New York News Syndicate.
 Characterized by a mix of soap opera, adventure and humor, the strip featured tight, realistic graphics and, from the beginning, strong layouts, design and storytelling.
 He received the National Cartoonists Society's Story Comic Strip Award for On Stage in 1960 and 1963, and their Reuben Award in 1965.
 He continued producing Mary Perkins, On Stage until 1979.
-Starr would later cite the work of Alex Raymond and Milton Caniff as influences on the strip's artwork.
+Starr later cited the work of Alex Raymond and Milton Caniff as influences on the strip's artwork.